cgoulart35/GBot/README.md

 10. Sign up for an Autocode token to utilize the free [Halo API](https://autocode.com/lib/halo/infinite/) service.
 11. Update the GBot/Shared/env.variables file with your Discord bot token, Autocode token, and Firebase data.
 12. Set your preferred time zone (TZ) in the GBot/Shared/env.variables file.
 (Ex: TZ=America/New_York)
+13. Set your preferred port for the Quart API to run on.
+(Ex: API_PORT=5004)
-13. Set the Git Project Update Handler URL if you would like to utilize streamlined Git upgrades.
-(GIT_UPDATER_HOST=http://\<INSERT-HANDLER-HOSTNAME-AND-PORT\>)
+14. Set the Git Project Update Handler URL if you would like to utilize streamlined Git upgrades.
+(Ex: GIT_UPDATER_HOST=http://\<INSERT-HANDLER-HOSTNAME-AND-PORT\>)
+15. Set the Patreon URL to promote subscribing when users are unable to execute commands.
+(Ex: PATREON_URL=https://www.patreon.com/\<INSERT-PATREON-PAGE-NAME\>)
+16. Set the Discord IDs of the guild and role that will be used for Patreon integration.
+(Ex: PATREON_GUILD_ID=012345678910111213 and PATRON_ROLE_ID=012345678910111213)
+17. Set the comma delimited list of Discord guild IDs that will bypass Patreon validation.
+(Ex: PATREON_IGNORE_GUILDS=012345678910111213,012345678910111213,012345678910111213)
-14. Set your preferred timeout for user responses to GBot messages.
+18. Set your preferred timeout for user responses to GBot messages.
 (Ex: USER_RESPONSE_TIMEOUT_SECONDS=300 if you want the bot to stop listening for a user response after 5 minutes)
-15. Set your preferred Halo MOTD and Competition trigger times in the GBot/Shared/env.variables file.
+19. Set your preferred Halo MOTD and Competition trigger times in the GBot/Shared/env.variables file.
 (Ex: HALO_INFINITE_COMPETITION_DAY=5 if you want competitions to start/end on Saturdays)
-16. Set your preferred music bot timeout in the GBot/Shared/env.variables file.
+20. Set your preferred music bot timeout in the GBot/Shared/env.variables file.
 (Ex: MUSIC_TIMEOUT_SECONDS=300 if you want the music bot to leave after 5 minutes of inactivity)
-17. Set your preferred cached music timeout for deletion in the GBot/Shared/env.variables file.
+21. Set your preferred cached music timeout for deletion in the GBot/Shared/env.variables file.
 This timeout should be set to a higher length of time than the length of the longest videos being played in elevator mode to ensure downloaded sounds aren't deleted before they should be used.
 (Ex: MUSIC_CACHE_DELETION_TIMEOUT_MINUTES=180 if you want the music bot to delete cached song downloads after 3 hours of not being used, and to prevent songs over 3 hours long from being played.)
-18. Set your preferred transaction request timeout for buy and sell requests to be cancelled.
+22. Set your preferred transaction request timeout for buy and sell requests to be cancelled.
 (Ex: GTRADE_TRANSACTION_REQUEST_TIMEOUT_MINUTES=5 if you want transaction requests to be cancelled after 5 minutes of not being accepted.)
-19. Set your preferred market sale timeout for market sales to be taken down.
+23. Set your preferred market sale timeout for market sales to be taken down.
 (Ex: GTRADE_MARKET_SALE_TIMEOUT_HOURS=3 if you want market sales to be taken down after 3 hours of no completed transaction.)
-20. Verify all files have read/write/execute permissions.
+24. Verify all files have read/write/execute permissions.
-21. From the GBot directory, run 'docker-compose -f docker-compose-prod.yml up -d' to start the bot!
+25. From the GBot directory, run 'docker-compose -f docker-compose-prod.yml up -d' to start the bot!

  ## Unit Tests
  * To execute all unit tests (for all cog suites), use the "Python: Current File" run configuration to run tests.py.